AnishHota/Kaggle/README.md

 # Machine Learning
-Learning machine learning by solving datasets from Kaghle, UCI repository etc.
+Learning machine learning by solving datasets from Kaggle, UCI repository etc.
 They are written in jupyter notebooks.
-Also will try deep learning soon.